Yoweri Museveni - Uganda's president profiled

 Some now criticise his Aids policy, saying that under the influence of US evangelical Christians, condoms are no longer being promoted.

-He told the BBC this year that he wanted to leave two things as his legacy:
+He told the BBC in 2011 that he wanted to leave two things as his legacy:

 - The socio-economic transformation of Uganda - turning the country into a first world country